shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 cover them.

 But why do we need these "frameworks"?
-I think that having each team hand-craft their own AI-compatible practices for their code base is kind of like having each backend team develop their own web framework from low-level http libraries, just because "we want it to be tailored to our use case".
+I think that having each team hand-craft their own AI-compatible practices for their codebase is kind of like having each backend team develop their own web framework from low-level HTTP libraries, just because "we want it to be tailored to our use case".
 It can be done, but we all understand it's not a good idea.
 It's very expensive and the result will suck most of the time.
-I think it'll be much better if the industry will "think of it" a little bit like we think of web development today: there will be common (open source?) frameworks / tool-sets created by experts, and most teams will use a combination of a few standard options, plus customization where actually needed.
+I think it'll be much better if the industry will "think of it" a little bit like we think of web development today: there will be common (open source?) frameworks / toolsets created by experts, and most teams will use a combination of a few standard options, plus customization where actually needed.

 ## TL;DR